Mark 10:46-52 A Blind Beggar 2/29/2004 <->

 Father was drawing Bartimaeus to Jesus, but the Father was not drawing them.
 We

-read in John 6:44, No man can come to Me,
+read in John 6:44, No man can come to Me, except the Father which

-except the Father which hath sent Me draw him".
-Those whom the Father
+hath sent Me draw him".
+Those whom the Father did not intend to save,

-did not intend to save, or not intend to save at this time, are not drawn to
+or not intend to save at this time, are not drawn to Jesus and will remain in

-Jesus and will remain in their sins.
-But the Father did draw Bartimaeus, and
+their sins.
+But the Father did draw Bartimaeus, and Jesus called him.

 Mr 10:49 And Jesus stood